Module 2 Quick Field Guide

 The Two Output Pipelines

-Every XGRIDS project produces one output type or both.
-The two pipelines cannot be converted between each other after processing.
+Every project produces one output type or both.
+The two cannot be converted into each other after processing.
+Full detail: 2.2 Two Workflows.

 Point Cloud (LixelStudio)